wp-plugins/acf-recent-posts-widget/readme.txt

 = What ACF version does it support? =

-The plugin supports the latest ACF 4.X.X version, currently ACF 5 is not supported, however the plugin should work fine.
+The plugin supports the latest ACF 4.X.X version, currently ACF 5 is in Beta and not fully supported.
+However the plugin should work fine as long as there won't be much differences between the two versions.
 If you want to get rid of the notice see: https://wordpress.org/support/topic/acf-5-compatibility-2

 = Does the Widget support author display? =